nelsonenzo/pleasewait/README.md

 ## Description
-As a sys admin, sometimes you want to simulate how a system works (such as a kubernetes cluster) when under durress, but you do not want to launch an actual application with all it's dependancies as well as building specific routes with parameters.
+As a sys admin, sometimes you want to simulate how a system works (such as a kubernetes cluster) when under durress, but you do not want to launch an actual application with all it's dependancies, specific routes, and required parameters.

-If you know the average time your real application typically takes to respond to a request, you can launch this little app that has no dependencies and only 1 route, /wait/:milliseconds, and then load test against it.
+If you know the average time your real application typically takes to respond to a request, you can launch this little app that has no dependencies and load test against its' 1 route, /wait/:milliseconds.

-Naturally, this is not useful for testing if have concerns around your database, memory, or cpu.
-In that way, this is not the same as load testing your actual application.
-If you would like to add routes which simulate those conditions, pull requests are welcome.
+Naturally, this is not useful for testing if you have concerns around your database, memory, or cpu.
+In that way, this is not the same as load testing an actual application.
+If you would like to add routes which simulate those conditions, pull requests are welcome :)

 ## Usage
 ```sh